“If you didn’t write the number down in the first place, I would think you were conspiring with her,” Cynthia chided.

 “How would we know that we bump into you again?”
 Cyndi snapped.
 She did not care for Melanie’s attempt at humor.
 Her face was an iceberg once more.

 “You guys know each other?”
 Dan asked, staring from Cynthia to Cyndi, not knowing what was going on.

 “Dan, stay out of this,” Ricky warned, gesturing with his hand for the other guys to clear out.

-As if it was some kind of mutual agreement, all the guys step to one side, making way for the girls.
+As if it was some kind of mutual agreement, all the guys stepped to one side, making way for the girls.
 That also included Jiro and Vincent.
-They were hurdled next to Ricky and Nic once again.
-That little reaction from the guys caused the change in situation.
+They huddled next to Ricky and Nic once again.
+That little reaction from the guys caused the change in the situation.
 It was no longer two groups, but three groups.
 The guys were somewhat hidden in the shadow, their energy not as menacing as the girls.
 The shadows casting on the ground surrounding the girls were more threatening than they could imagine.
-They stood there waiting for the next move – from either girl, not daring to even whisper.
+They stood there waiting for the next move—from either girl, not daring to even whisper.

 © Saturday, December 11th, 2010